-Dona Ana Community College (DACC) campuses are relatively safe compared to other colleges and cities its size.
+Dona Ana Community College (DACC) campuses are relatively safe compared to other colleges and cities.
 However, that does not mean they are crime free.
-Burglary and thefts occur more frequently than other crimes on campus, and students and employees are encouraged to always lock up valuables and not leave them unattended, as this contributes to a large portion of the thefts.
+Thefts occur more frequently than other crimes on campus, and students and employees are encouraged to always lock up valuables and not leave them unattended, as this contributes to a large portion of the thefts.

 Most academic buildings at DACC are open to the public during normal business hours (some as late as 10 pm for certain evening classes), including some on weekends.
 Administrative buildings are open Monday through Friday from 8 am to 5 pm.
 The libraries and certain buildings with computer labs post their hours of operation, with schedules that change throughout the school year to meet the needs of students and staff.
+Many of the DACC facilities have some form of electronic access control on certain doors, but most doors are manually unlocked in the mornings by either security personnel or custodians, and then re-locked in the evenings.